 Ensure you have a fine gravel bed for your Oranda to dig in, they love nothing more than to dig around in the gravel bed for food.
 However, this can be dangerous for them if the gravel is too big and sharp.
 Again this can damage their crown and lead to infection.

-Good tank mates
+Good tank mates for Orandas

 When your Oranda is young they mix very well with just about any coldwater fish.
 However, as their crown grows their eyesight becomes poor and they struggle to feed quickly.